victor-rays/Profile/README.md

-Currently Customer Support Representative for Netflix at Majorel while studying Development of e-Services.
+Studying Development of e-Services while working full-time as Customer Support.

 IT, Linux & Open-Source Enthusiast